algolia/kubernetes-hands-on/README.md

 * **kubectl**

-The standard CLI to interact with k8s.
+The standard CLI to interact with Kubernetes.
 We use it a lot in this course.

 * **minikube**

-A local k8s cluster, useful for testing.
+A local Kubernetes cluster, useful for testing.
 We use it a lot in this course.

 * **Manifest**

-k8s configuration files are called *manifests*.
+Kubernetes configuration files are called *manifests*.
 This is a reference to the list or invoice of the passengers or goods being carried by a commercial vehicle or ship (from [wiktionary](https://en.wiktionary.org/wiki/manifest#Noun)).

-* **(k8s) objects**
+* **(Kubernetes) objects**

-k8s contains a number of abstractions that represent the state of your system: deployed containerized applications and workloads, their associated network and disk resources, and other information about what your cluster is doing.
-These abstractions are called *objects*, and are represented by a *kind* in the k8s API.
+Kubernetes contains a number of abstractions that represent the state of your system: deployed containerized applications and workloads, their associated network and disk resources, and other information about what your cluster is doing.
+These abstractions are called *objects*, and are represented by a *kind* in the Kubernetes API.

-* **(k8s) node**
+* **(Kubernetes) node**

-A node is a worker machine in k8s.
+A node is a worker machine in Kubernetes.

 A worker machine may be a VM or physical machine, depending on the cluster.
 It has the necessary services to run the workloads and is managed by the master components.
 The services on a node include Docker, `kubelet` and `kube-proxy`.

-* **(k8s) cluster**
+* **(Kubernetes) cluster**

-A set of machines, called nodes, that run containerized applications managed by k8s.
+A set of machines, called nodes, that run containerized applications managed by Kubernetes.

 A cluster has several worker nodes and at least one master node.

-* **(k8s) master**
+* **(Kubernetes) master**

 The *master* is responsible for managing the cluster.
 It coordinates all activities in your cluster, such as scheduling applications, maintaining applications’ desired state, scaling applications, and rolling out new updates.

-A k8s master automatically handles the scheduling of your services across nodes in the cluster.
+A Kubernetes master automatically handles the scheduling of your services across nodes in the cluster.
 The master’s automatic scheduling takes the available resources of each node into account.

 ## The base building block: pods